scalar-labs/scalardb-samples/spring-data-sample/README.md

 - `sample.customers`: a table that manages customers' information
 - `credit_limit`: the maximum amount of money a lender will allow each customer to spend when using a credit card
-- `credit_total`: the amount of money that each customer has already spent by using the credit card `sample.orders`: a table that manages order information `sample.statements`: a table that manages order statement information `sample.items`: a table that manages information of items to be ordered
+- `credit_total`: the amount of money that each customer has already spent by using the credit card
+- `sample.orders`: a table that manages order information
+- `sample.statements`: a table that manages order statement information
+- `sample.items`: a table that manages information of items to be ordered

-The ER diagram for the schema is as follows:
+The Entity Relationship Diagram for the schema is as follows:

 ![ERD](images/ERD.png)